ZaneJalil/week4project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##The R run_analysis.R code in this repository primarily performs these 5 functions:
+##The R run_analysis.R code in this repository primarily performs these below 5 functions:

 Merges the training and the test sets to create one data set.